-If you are doing a science theme about space or astronomy and are looking for books for children, don’t forget these great collections of poems.
+If you are doing a science theme about space or astronomy and are looking for books for children, don’t forget to include some books of STEM poems.

 Night Wonders by Jane Ann Peddicord won the 2006 International Reading Association Children’s Book Award.
 It combines poems about space with stunning photographs and artist’s renderings of space.
-Peddicord also includes some informational text to fill in and emphasis facts revealed in the poems.
+Peddicord also includes some informational text to fill in and emphasize the facts revealed in the poems.

 When my son was small, we discovered Blast Off: Poems About Space (I Can Read), compiled by Lee Bennett Hopkins and illustrated by Melissa Sweet (1995).
 The book features the poem “Children of the Sun” by Brod Bagert, which starts:

 It was a wonderful way to memorize both a poem and the names of the planets.
 Of course it is slightly out of date because Pluto is no longer a planet, but many of the others in the collection are still ring true and clear.

 As of today, the poems from Blast Off are available for reading on the Internet.

 Out of This World: Poems and Facts about Space by Amy Sklansky and illustrated by Stacey Schuett (2012) really lives up to its name.
 The poems are fun, creative and absolutely perfect for kids.
 For example, in the poem “Zero Gravity” some of the lines are flipped over.
 How creative!

 Each poem is accompanied by a black sidebar labeled “Fact” that explains scientific concepts or fills in the history of events that are mentioned.